 The story.,,

 My best friend and I were sitting behind home plate at our son's baseball game.
-The female umpire was making some questionable calls - I made a few critiques to my friend that I didn't mean for the umpire to hear.
+The female umpire was making some questionable calls - I made a few critiques to my friend that I hope the umpire didn't hear.
 Then the big slide occurred at home plate.
 Coaches from both teams thought they had the better vantage point and argued for their positions.
 People were either right or wrong and nobody wanted to be wrong.
-The umpire began to cry...
+The umpire cried...

-I knew both of the coaches for the other team - I was surprised to hear how differently they perceived the same situation.
-It was like we saw something different at home plate - our experiences and conclusions were different too.
+I knew both of the coaches and was surprised to hear how differently they perceived the same situation.
+It was like we saw different events at home plate - our conclusions were different too.

 Later, the baseball organization held a meeting to review the altercation(s).
 I assume that witnesses told them what they perceived to have happened - maybe the umpire and coaches were provided an opportunity to tell "their side of the story."
 They decided that my son's coach was no longer allowed to coach in the league - he made the umpire cry.